 The project tackles the complexities of nationality, authenticity, documentation, and borders created in Africa by looking at the migrant population in East Africa.
-As a Kenyan who often traveled around the world – paper is used as a central device to discuss topics around legitimacy and as material used for validation.
-During the paper making process, the paper was embedded with photos, patterns, thread, and quotations from ID documents used during colonial and post-independence Kenya.
+As a Kenyan who often traveled around the world – paper is used as a central device to discuss topics around legitimacy and as the material used for validation.
+During the papermaking process, the paper was embedded with photos, patterns, thread, and quotations from ID documents used during colonial and post-independence Kenya.
 Papermaking involves filtration of the pulp from the water and therefore mirrors how documents are used in border separation.
-A metaphor used to trigger questioning around the notions of authenticity, nationality, borders, colonialism and history.
+A metaphor used to trigger questioning around the notions of authenticity, nationality, borders, colonialism, and history.